When should I change my dog’s collar?

 Do you know what these signs are?

 My Labradors have had on average a new collar once a year.
-More when they were younger as my 2 used to grab each others collars when out on a walk!
+More when they were younger as my 2 used to grab each others collars when out on a walk or in the garden playing!
 And less as they have got into their senior years, in fact by buying a good quality dog collar Pepper has had hers now for a couple of years.
-Their leads have been changed less frequently as it’s the collar that is important.
+Their leads have been changed less frequently as it’s the collar that is important and takes the wear and tear.

 I’ve shared below why you should change your dog’s collar and what to look out for in your dog’s current collar.